 SMALL WATERS FIRST: You can extend your flathead catfish fun if you focus on small bodies of water first.
 The smaller lakes and streams will warm up a lot faster than larger bodies of water.
 Keep track of water temps on your area waters and when the surface temps reach the 50's the catfish begins to feed-up for the upcoming spawn.
+This is the best time to fish for spring flatheads.
 These small waters is your best bet early and they can warm up weeks before larger waters.
-Extend your season with this tip and remember as the small water flatheads begin to spawn and refuse to bite those big waters are just getting warm enough for more action.
+Extend your season with this tip and remember as the small water flatheads begin to spawn and refuse to bite those big waters are just getting warm enough for more fishing action.

 AMBUSH POINTS: Flathead catfish are known to be buried in thick cover but during early spring they love to sit in ambush points to gorge on baitfish and worms and any other food that washes by.
 Look for flathead catfish to position themselves in current breaks behind boulders or around channel swings in the creek, river or stream.
 A real good spot to find early spring flatheads is at the mouth of incoming creeks.
 Flathead catfish will hang in the slack water next to this moving water waiting to engulf any type of food that washes by.